 Just 30 minutes later, a full team including a consultant ICU anaesthetist, a junior doctor, and a troop of nurses burst through the doors and positioned themselves in the side room.
 With them they brought an air of urgency and catastrophe and a very sick patient.

-The team worked with effortless haste to prepare the space for intervention, connecting her to the monitors and ventilator.
+The team worked with effortless haste to prepare the space for intervention; connecting her to the monitors and ventilator and preparing her drug infusions.
 They did not know that it would ultimately be her deathbed in the days to come.

 I stood by her, acting intuitively to try and provide some comfort with her thin fingers in my hand.
 She kindly asked me with her eyes if I could cover her feet because they were getting cold.
 Her delicate legs lay crossed at the bottom of the bed and her newly painted toenails reflected the bright lights from the ITU ceiling.
-With the blanket straightened, she dipped her head in gratitude, tried to smile and gave my hand a short squeeze.
+With the blanket straightened, she dipped her head in gratitude, tried to smile and squeezed my hand weakly.

 Eventually the aseptic field was wheeled into the side room and I let go of the patient’s hand, sharing one last look with her bone white eyes.

 The Silent Conductor leant down to the patient and used his voice for the first time to explain to the woman in Hindi what was happening.
 With a single gesture to his own thigh, he signalled to the junior doctor to place a central line into her femoral vein.
 The young doctor proceeded to do so, whilst the captain began to meticulously administer sedative drugs.